BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Probiotics can support you on a& Keto diet but are a “food source” for the microbiome if they include prebiotics and should not be taken on a complete “fasting” day.
 Ketogenic diets are generally lower in fiber and can benefit from a probiotic supplement.

-This study advises supplementation with prebiotics such as inulin, lactulose, and galacto-oligosaccharides to increase the population of beneficial bacteria such as bifidobacteria and decrease harmful bacteria such as e-coli.
+This study16 advises supplementation with prebiotics such as inulin, lactulose, and galacto-oligosaccharides to increase the population of beneficial bacteria such as bifidobacteria and decrease harmful bacteria such as e-coli.
 XOS is one of the best fibers to support Bifidobacteria.

 A ketogenic diet has many immediate health benefits, such as reduced blood pressure, better insulin sensitivity, increased weight loss, etc.